LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### Bernoulli Restricted Boltzmann Machine
 Bernoulli Restricted Boltzmann Machine (RBM) is a generative stochastic artificial neural network that can learn a probability distribution over its set of inputs.

+### Decision Tree
+Decision Tree algorithm is a suppervisied machine learning technique and is usded for both classisfication or regression.
+Decision Tree use multiple algorithms to decide to split a node into two or more sub-nodes.
+The creation of sub-nodes increases the homogeneity of resultant sub-nodes.
+However, the purity of the node increases with respect to the target variable.

 ##  Algorithm Library
 ### Catboost
 CatBoost is an algorithm for gradient boosting on decision trees.